 Our Rewards – Spectacular Views hiking Teapot Mountain

 Despite the difficult climb, I did not regret hiking Teapot Mountain.
-The scenery at various viewing points were beyond spectacular.
+The scenery at various viewing points was beyond spectacular.
 Yin Yang Sea was an impressive sight from this vantage point.
 You could clearly see the mix of yellow and blue in the sea.

 The clear blue sea and dreamy horizons were worth the roasting experience.
 But the thought of doing it again still frightens me – specifically the agony of being roasted alive.